 a) The vertices (corners) in a regular polygon with 10 sides are colored black and white in an alternating fashion (i.e. one vertex is black, the next is white, etc).
 Two people play the following game.
 Each player in turn draws a line connecting two vertices of the same color.
 These lines must not have common vertices (i.e. must not begin or end on the same dot as another line) with the lines already drawn.
 The winner of the game is the player who made the final move.
 Which player, the first or the second, would win if the right strategy is used?

 b) The same problem, but for a regular polygon with 12 sides.

-A regular 1981-gon has 64 vertices.
+In a regular 1981-gon 64 vertices were marked.
 Prove that there exists a trapezium with vertices at the marked points.

 All the points on the edge of a circle are coloured in two different colours at random.
 Prove that there will be an equilateral triangle with vertices of the same colour inside the circle – the vertices are points on the circumference of the circle.